mvidner/ctoolu/README.md

 It will install `clipboard-relay` on the session D-Bus and set up ctoolu for session autostart.

-*FIXME* it will overwrite the configuration file if it is already installed.

 ## Configuration

 Edit `ctoolu.yaml` in `/etc/xdg` (for system-wide installations) or